 - The three types of fatigue-inducing anemia your doctor may miss

 Conventional endocrinologists often refer to the TSH test as the “gold standard” test for diagnosing and treating thyroid conditions.
-One major symptom of hypothyroidism is low energy.
 So, it’s important to make sure that your TSH is within the range of a healthy person without thyroid disease (not within the range of an elderly person or someone with subclinical thyroid disease).

 The National Academy of Clinical Biochemists indicates that 95 percent of individuals without thyroid disease have TSH concentrations below 2.5 μIU/mL.
-However, as of 2017, the official reference range for the TSH test in most labs in the U.S. runs from approximately 0.5 to 4.5 or 5.0 (μIU/mL).
+However, as of 2017, the official TSH reference range in most U.S. labs, runs from approximately 0.5 to 4.5 or 5.0 μIU/mL.
 A patient with TSH levels within this range is considered to have normal thyroid function.

-However, many labs have not adjusted that range in the reports they provide to physicians and have kept ranges as lax as 0.2-8.0 μIU/mL, and many physicians only look for values outside of the “normal” reference range provided by the labs and may not be familiar with the new guidelines.
+However, some labs have not adjusted that range in the reports they provide to physicians, and have kept ranges as lax as 0.2-8.0 μIU/mL.
+And, many physicians only look for values outside of the “normal” reference range provided by the labs.
+They may not be familiar with the new guidelines.
 This is one reason why patients should always ask their physicians for a copy of their lab results.
-Despite some lab tests stating that a TSH of 8 or 5 μIU/mL is “normal”, most people feel best with a TSH between 0.5-2 μIU/mL.
+Despite some lab tests stating that a TSH of 8 or 5 μIU/mL is “normal,” most people feel best with a TSH between 0.5 and 2 μIU/mL.

 From a personal perspective, I felt like a sloth when my TSH was within the “normal” range at 4 μIU/mL.